technicolor1/simpleWeather-react/README.md

 - The user can view a chart summarizing weather for next hour.
 - The app is mobile-friendly as possible
 - When user returns to app, the last fetched weather will load automatically.

+# Build Steps
+This app is built with create-react-app https://github.com/facebook/create-react-app

+Just ```npm start``` to start dev environment

+However, note that API keys are not provided.
+See Notes section (assume keys are located in ```config``` folder)